-What Are Cleft Lip and Cleft Palate?
+What Are Cleft Lip & Cleft Palate?

-Cleft lip and cleft palate are openings in a child’s upper lip or the roof of their mouth (palate).
-These deformities occur very early in pregnancy, while the fetus is developing inside the uterus.
-A cleft lip is a physical split of two sides of the upper lip, which may extend to the nose, while a cleft palate is a split or opening in the roof of the mouth.
-A cleft palate can be either a hard (bony front portion of the roof of the mouth)or soft (the soft portion of the roof of the mouth) palate.
-The effect of these conditions can impact physical appearance, affecting feeding, speech, and emotional well-being.
+Cleft lip & cleft palate are openings in a child’s upper lip or the roof of their mouth.
+These deformities occur very early in pregnancy, while the fetus is developing inside the mother’s uterus.
+A cleft lip is a physical split of two sides of the upper lip that may extend to the nose, while a cleft palate is a split or opening in the roof of the mouth.

-Causes of Cleft Lip and Palate
+Causes of Cleft Lip & Palate

 The causes of cleft lip and cleft palate are multifactorial, involving a mixture of genetic and environmental factors.
 Although the exact cause is not identifiable, research points to various factors: